Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Introduction

+The divergence-conforming discontinuous Galerkin (DG) method (introduced in \cite{cockburn2007note}) represents a very useful numerical approach that produces divergence-free velocities.
+Additionally, velocity error estimates could be determined in a manner that is resilient to variations in pressure.
+Moreover, locally, conservation guarantees a divergence-form representation for the coupled systems at the discrete level.
+Studies on this regard can be found in, for instance, \cite{badia24,buerger2019h,schroeder2017stabilised,john2017divergence}.

-The rest of the paper is organised as follows.
+\paragraph{Plan} The rest of the paper is organised as follows.
 The remainder of this section lists useful notation to be used throughout the paper.
 Section~\ref{sec:model} is devoted to the governing equations and the specific boundary conditions needed in a typical operation of a desalination unit.
 There we also derive a weak formulation and provide preliminary properties of the weak forms.
 In Section~\ref{sec:wellp} we conduct the analysis of existence and uniqueness of weak solution to the coupled system.
 We state an abstract result and show that the Navier--Stokes equations with membrane boundary conditions adhere to that setting.
 This section also describes the fixed-point analysis.
-Section~\ref{sec:fe} contains the definition of a conforming discretisation, a stabilisation technique proposed in \cite{verfurth91}, and then we define a new H(div)-conforming method and state main properties of the modified discrete variational forms.
-The unique solvability of the discrete problem is studied in Section~\ref{sec:discrete-wellp}, while the derivation of a priori error estimates is presented in Section~\ref{sec:cv}.
+Section~\ref{sec:fe} contains the definition of a conforming discretisation, a stabilisation technique proposed in \cite{verfurth91}, and then we define a new H(div)-conforming method and state main properties of the modified discrete variational forms. {This is accompanied by a brief discussion on a least-squares stabilised method using Lagrange multipliers, similar to that of \cite{verfurth86,verfurth91}}.
+The unique solvability of the discrete {divergence-free} problem is studied in Section~\ref{sec:discrete-wellp}, while the derivation of a priori error estimates is presented in Section~\ref{sec:cv}.
+Section \ref{sec:lagrange-multiplier} provides a brief description of a least-squares stabilised scheme using continuous elements.
 Qualitative properties of the proposed formulations are explored in Section~\ref{sec:experiments}, and we also confirm numerically the convergence rates predicted by the theory.